 Criminal Convictions & Immigration

-A criminal conviction can result in the deportation of an alien legally residing in the U.S. If you are a resident alien, are undocumented or overstayed your visa, and have been arrested on a criminal charge, you need help in two legal areas — representation for the criminal charge, and the advice of an experienced immigration attorney.
+A criminal conviction can result in the deportation of an immigrant legally residing in the U.S. If you are a lawful permanent resident, are undocumented or overstayed your visa, and have been arrested on a criminal charge, you likely need help in two legal areas — representation for the criminal charge, and the advice of an experienced immigration attorney.

 In the right circumstances and with experienced legal counsel, it is possible to protect your residency status.
 Even if you have been convicted, it may be possible for you to remain in the U.S.